eBorland/nlp-workshop/README.md

 ```

 ### NLP Server
-NLP Server is the main module of this project allowing the user to perform requests to use the scraper and to predict categories using Google Cloud AutoML service
+NLP Server is the main module of this project, and allows users to perform requests to use the scraper and predict categories using the Google Cloud AutoML service.

 To start using it, run the following command:
 ```sh
 npm start
 ```

-And you will have a server listening to localhost:3000.
+This will start a server listening on localhost:3000.
 The following requests are available:

 - POST '/predict/text'
 This is used to predict the category using directly a plain text.
 This is an example of a full request: